-Our staff will ask you to queue to get in to the building and you will be directed along the one-way system which runs throughout the House and will include the exhibition rooms where you can visit the new ‘Dressed for Battle’ civil war display.
+Our staff may ask you to queue to get in to the building and you will be directed along the one-way system which runs throughout the House where you can visit the new 'Dressed for Shaw' exhibition and the ‘Dressed for Battle’ civil war display.

 The shop and café will be open.
 The café which will be running a take-out service (indoor seating will not be available, but we have plenty of picnic tables outside).
 Toilets will be available and we will have limits on single person/households in the lifts.